John Macdonald (Apostle of the North)

 John Macdonald (1779–1849) was a Scottish minister known in Scotland as the Apostle of the North.
 He is also remembered for his visits and descriptions of life on St Kilda.

 Early life and education

-He was born at Balnabein near Reay on the extreme north-most coast of Scotland on 12 November 1779.
+He was born at Balnabein near Reay on the north coast of Scotland on 12 November 1779.
 His father was a weaver and catechist.

-He was educated at Reay parish school (a church school) then studied Divinity and Mathematics at King's College, Aberdeen graduating MA in March 1801.
+He was educated at Reay parish school (a church school) then studied Divinity and Mathematics at King's College, Aberdeen, graduating MA in March 1801.
 He is said to have been the best mathematician in Scotland.
 He was licensed to preach by the Presbytery Church of Scotland in Caithness in 1805.

 He began working as an assistant minister at Kingussie then did mission work at Berriedale.

 In Edinburgh

 In January 1807 he went to the Gaelic Chapel on Castle Wynd in Edinburgh to replace James McLachlan.
 During his time in Edinburgh he lived at Ramsay Gardens close to the chapel.